🚗 Book Your Car Rental Early – Local Cars

 Yes — Rhodes is considered one of the safest islands in Greece, with a friendly local community and very low violent crime rates.
 Tourist areas like Rhodes Town, Faliraki, Lindos and Kolymbia are well-policed, well-lit and full of people day and night.
 Families, solo travellers, couples and seniors all report feeling comfortable walking around.

 The main safety concerns are minor travel issues like heat, dehydration and busy roads in summer.
 Stick to official taxis, stay hydrated, and avoid driving into Old Town or Lindos center, where streets get extremely tight.
-For nighttime movement, taxis are safe and regulated (details in Rhodes Taxi Prices — Full Guide with Prices 2025).
+For nighttime movement, taxis are safe and regulated (details in Rhodes Taxi Prices.

 ⭐ Is Rhodes expensive compared to other Greek islands?